jpdevries/lazyload-css/README.md

   // main.css is loaded now with an id of main
 })
 ```
 _The id parameter is optional.
 It is used to ensure that subsequent requests to load a script with that same id immediately resolve.
-If you omit the id parameter, the DOM will first be queried for a `<link>` with the same `href` attribute, making a new request by appending a new `<link>` tag._
+If you omit the id parameter, the DOM will first be queried for a `<link>` with the same `href` attribute, before making a new request by appending a new `<link>` tag._

 _`lazyLoadCSS` uses this id to ensure scripts with the same id are only loaded once.
 This allows web components to request dependencies with `lazyLoadCSS` and rest assured the sheets will only be loaded once regardless of how many times they are requested._